 Lifestyle changes can help decrease symptoms, slow progression and improve health of cardiovascular system.
 These changes can also reduce your risk of serious complications.

-Quitting smoking is the most important step in restoring blood vessel health and reducing symptoms.
-Smoking can cause immediate and long term problems in blood vessels.
+can cause immediate and long-term problems in blood vessels.
 Smoking can cause blood vessels to spasm and also reduces the amount of oxygen available in your blood.
 Both of these factors reduce the amount of oxygen that is available in your legs and feet.
-Chemicals in tobacco smoke can also contribute to plaque build up over time.
+Chemicals in tobacco smoke can also contribute to plaque buildup over time.

 Do not begin any exercise program without consulting your doctor.